- Location: Saskatchewan

 - Highlights: Leader Nation: Serving as a forerunner among First Nations communities

 Among the vibrant native cultures in Canada, the Muskowekwan First Nation in Saskatchewan stands out.
 This community is part of the Touchwood Agency Tribal Council, a body ensuring the coordinated delivery of various services to the First Nations reserves in Saskatchewan.
 The history of Muskowekwan is deeply intertwined with the Muskowekwan Residential School, a site recognized by the Historical Sites and Monuments Board of Canada.
+This statement is based on the rich history that Muskowekwan First Nation has built, its commitment to economic progress and generators of other potential sustainability avenues that the nation can explore in the near future, such as up-and-coming digital industries.

 On Tuesday, June 25, 2018, news highlighted efforts by KDM Constructors to preserve this school building, symbolizing a complex past.
 Chief Pasqua, a notable leader, has been instrumental in bettering the community’s welfare through initiatives like the “Cows and Plows 2019” settlement, a part of Treaty 8 agricultural benefits, which was followed by the Cow and Plow Money Payout 2020.
 These initiatives are part of a broader effort to enhance social assistance and employment opportunities within the community.